hashgraph/hedera-mirror-node/hedera-mirror-rest/monitoring/README.md

 - `limit` threshold for `account`, `balance`, `transation`, and `topic` can be adjusted independently if needed, e.g., for environments with lower traffic volume
-- `topic.topicId` needs to set to an existing topic ID of the target environment
 - `freshnessThreshold` (in seconds) for `balance`, `transaction`, and `topic` can be adjusted independently if needed
+- set `stateproof.intervalMultipler` to run stateproof tests every `interval * intervalMultiplier` seconds
+- set `topic.topicId` to an existing topic ID of the target environment

 ```json
 {